 Bonnie from Tuckerton, NJ

 I can usually unstop my ears with warm water, peroxide and an ear bulb.
 I just keep compressing and squirting water in my ear until it opens up.
 Sometimes it takes 4 or 5 times.
 But, my husband has had times when his ear would not open up not matter what he used.
-He found out his ear tubes were collapsed.
-The doctor told him to hold his nose and shut his mouth and blow really hard.
-He had to do this 5 or 6 times a day, but it finally cleared his ears.
-Hope this helps.
-Boy, it can be so annoying.

 If you have bronchitis, you really need to see the doctor before it goes into your chest.
 My daughters have this often and the longer you wait, the worse it gets.